guzzle/guzzle/docs/clients.rst

         'decode_content' => false
     ]);

-When set to a string, the bytes of a responses are decoded and the string value provided to the ``decode_content`` option is passed as the ``Accept-Encoding`` header of the request.
+When set to a string, the bytes of a response are decoded and the string value provided to the ``decode_content`` option is passed as the ``Accept-Encoding`` header of the request.